cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/user_guide/service_account/aws-service-account-policy-management.md

 ## Service Account Policy

-Before creating a **Service Account**, users can modify their existing API policies.
+Before creating a **Service Account**, you can modify your existing API policies.

 This will guarantee that your resources are isolated from other non power-scheduled items.
 It can also prevent malfunctions caused by misconfigurations of power scheduling.